Collaborative Editing

 or

-The user cannot modify any collaborative editing sections until they return online.
+Users cannot modify any collaborative editing sections until they return online.

 When the track changes feature is enabled, any modifications made to the document are highlighted and displayed.
 These changes can include additions, deletions, formatting adjustments, and comments.
 The original content remains visible, while the modifications are marked with specific indicators, such as colored text, underlines, or strike-throughs.
 Additionally, users can leave comments or annotations to provide further context or explanations regarding the changes made.